-When you think of small business loans, the first thing that may come to mind are long-term, high-value loans from lenders like banks or the SBA.
+When you think of small business loans, the first thing that may come to mind are long-term, high-value loans from lenders like banks or the Canada Small Business Financing Program.
 While this type of traditional small business funding may be exactly what your business needs, many different types of small business funding exist, and long-term loans are not always the best choice.

 For newer businesses that are seeking working capital, short-term asset-based funding is typically more practical.
 Long-term financing tends to come later, when a business has established a strong cash flow, a healthy financial history, and a good credit score.